codedbytati/codedbytati/README.md

 i'm tati and my pronous are she/her and they/them.

-:sunflower: i'm a front-end developer and mentor.
+:sunflower: i'm a front-end developer.

-i work with educators teaching teens basic programming and create projects to help people!
+currently i work with mentorship and create projects to learn and help people!

 :computer: always seeking new ways to learn new thing and improve my skills!